penumbra-zone/web/README.md

 internal packages, and published packages developed in this repository, to simplify work and make broad cross-package changes more feasible.

+To participate in the test network, use the browser extension [Prax](https://chrome.google.com/webstore/detail/penumbra-wallet/lkpmkhpnhknhmibgnmmhdhgdilepfghe) from the Chrome Web Store.

+You can talk to us on [Discord](https://discord.gg/hKvkrqa3zC).

 ## You might be looking for examples

 ### [`@penumbra-zone/client` nextjs example](https://github.com/penumbra-zone/nextjs-penumbra-client-example)